 We are increasingly seeing construction contracts and building consent documents that allowed for two cladding options.
 The first, being the preferred cladding solution for the build, the second, a backup solution should the preferred choice not be available due to supply constraints.

-Contract: The construction contract is a mechanism for transferring risk.
+The Construction Contract: The construction contract is a mechanism for transferring risk.
 Most infill townhouse projects are done on a fixed price (lump sum) contract.
-By locking in a fixed price, the developer is able to transfers cost escalation risk to the contractor.
-This provides cost certainty for the developer but often comes at a cost premium.
+By locking in a fixed price, the developer can transfer cost escalation risk to the contractor.
+This provides cost certainty for the developer, but often comes at a cost premium.

 Be sure to negotiate early with your contractor to eliminate provision sums A provisional sum sets aside money for specific building work when there is not enough detail to provide a fixed price (if an item has not yet been purchased or chosen and the installation cost is unknown).
 Ask the contractor to confirm whether the quote is appropriate for the quality of goods you are expecting.

-The cheapest solution does not always cost you the least – contractors who are not making their margin may generate claims (variations) in order to recoup some of their costs.
-Alternatively, the contractor may prioritise other more profitable jobs ahead of yours.
-This can cost you more than if you had negotiated a fair contract from the beginning.
-In the worst-case scenarios, contractors may end up insolvent leaving your project in the lurch.
+The cheapest solution does not always cost you the least!
+Contractors who are not making their margin may generate claims (variations) to recoup some of their costs.
+Alternatively, the contractor may prioritise other more profitable jobs ahead of yours, and this can cost you more than if you had negotiated a fair contract from the beginning.
+In the worst-case scenarios, contractors may end up insolvent, leaving your project in the lurch.